-- Listen to my call to you, - Yahweh; think about my groanings. - Listen to the sound of my call, my King and my God, - for it is to you that I pray.
-(Psalm 5:1-2 ULT) • the same sound used at the end or at the beginning of two or more lines: - "Twinkle, twinkle little star.
-How I wonder what you are." (from an English rhyme) - the same sound repeated many times: - "Peter, Peter, pumpkin eater" (from an English rhyme) We also find:
+Listen to my call to you, Yahweh; think about my groanings.

+Listen to the sound of my call, my King and my God, for it is to you that I pray.
+(Psalm 5:1-2 ULT) • the same sound used at the end or at the beginning of two or more lines: "Twinkle, twinkle little star.
+How I wonder what you are." (from an English rhyme) • the same sound repeated many times:

+"Peter, Peter, pumpkin eater" (from an English rhyme) • The same root word used as both a verb and as a noun: